An Interview With Director Lucia Senesi

 Q. What has been one of the best achievements of your career so far?

 A. “Avanti” premiered last month at the 2017 RIFF –Rome Independent Film Festival.
 We shot this documentary with a small budget and a lot of passion.
-We traveled for two years around Europe, interviewing philosophers, university professors, politicians, students, people we met on the street.
+We traveled for two years around Europe, interviewing philosophers, university professors, politicians, students, and people we met on the street.
 There’s a moment when you understand that it’s not all about you anymore as a director; you have the responsibility of telling a story that is not fiction.
 This is hard because it’s about reality.
 And the reality is always complex and contradictory.

 Q. What projects do you have coming up?